 Using a broad range of physical parameters, we find that it is unlikely that finite diffusion is a limiting factor under physiological conditions in ribosome recycling.
 Indeed, in Table~\ref{tab:table1}, we present generous upper bounds for the parameter $\mu_d/D_{\rm eff}$ for two organisms, namely, the bacterium {\it E. coli} and the yeast {\it S. cerevisiae}.
 In both cases, we obtain that $\mu_d/D_{\rm eff}$ is substantially smaller than~$1$.

-The outcome of our analysis, namely that the finite mobility of ribosomes does not play a role in translation control, is not a complete surprise, given that ribosomes diffuse at large enough rates.
+The outcome of our analysis, namely that the finite mobility of ribosomes does not play a role in translation control, is not a complete surprise given that ribosomes diffuse at large enough rates.
 For example, it takes $0.1 \: {\rm s}$ for a protein to diffuse across an {\it E. coli} cell and $10 \: {\rm s}$ for a protein to diffuse across a yeast cell~\cite{Alon}, while the time to translate a protein is about $2 \: {\rm min}$~\cite{Alon}.
 Hence, as much as concerns the translation of mRNA into proteins, the diffusion rate of ribosomes can be considered very large and therefore of negligeable effect on the whole translation process.
-Also, since ribosomes biogenesis is one of the most resource expensive process for the cell~\cite{Woolford, Warner}, it is reasonable to assume that the molecular conditions are optimised by evolutionary constraints in order to render translation efficient, which in the present context implies that translation is not limited by ribosome mobilities.
+Also, since ribosomes biogenesis is one of the most resource expensive processes for cells~\cite{Woolford, Warner}, it is reasonable to assume that the molecular conditions are optimised by evolutionary constraints in order to render translation efficient, which in the present context implies that translation is not limited by ribosome mobilities.

-From a biological point of view, these results imply that mRNA circularisation~\cite{LodishEight, Wells} is not due to optimizing the recycling of ribosomes through diffusion in the cytoplasm.
-Instead, the circularisation of mRNA may regulate the efficiency of translation initiation through the binding strength of initiation factors to the mRNA~\cite{Wells, Vicens}.
+From a biological point of view, these results imply that the purpose of mRNA circularisation~\cite{LodishEight, Wells} is not the optimization of ribosome recycling by reducing the limiting factor of diffusion in the cytoplasm.
+Instead, the circularisation of mRNA may regulate the efficiency of translation initiation by altering the binding strength of initiation factors to the mRNA~\cite{Wells, Vicens}.
 Hence, we come to a different conclusion than Ref.~\cite{Fer2017}, which argues that three-dimensional diffusion of ribosomes in the cytoplasm plays an important role for mRNA translation control.
 Note that the question of the effect of the finite mobility of ribosomes on the current on mRNA remains open in two dimensions, as the diffusion coefficient of ribosomes constrained to a two-dimensional diffusion on the endoplasmic reticulum is not known to our knowledge.